On this page12

 Tang Dynasty Expansion (618-907 AD)

 By the Tang Dynasty, kau cim had spread beyond Taoist temples.
 Buddhist monasteries adopted the practice, though with modifications.
-Where Taoist sticks focused on earthly concerns — marriage, money, lawsuits — Buddhist versions emphasized karma and spiritual development.
+Where Taoist sticks focused on earthly concerns — marriage, livelihood, and dispute resolution — Buddhist versions emphasized karma and spiritual development.

 The Tang poets loved the aesthetic of fortune sticks.
-Li Bai allegedly wrote verses for temple sticks, though most scholars doubt these attributions.
+The verses themselves were standardized over centuries by anonymous temple scribes, not attributed to named poets, though most scholars doubt these attributions.
 Still, the cultural cachet was established.
 Fortune sticks weren't just for the desperate or superstitious — they were literary devices, conversation starters, creative prompts.

 The Southern Song Refinement (1127-1279)

-The real game-changer came during the Southern Song Dynasty.
+The meaningful shift came during the Southern Song Dynasty.
 This is when the modern 100-stick system crystallized.
 Each stick got its own number, grade (upper/middle/lower), and standardized verse structure.

 Why 100?
 Pure practicality.
 The decimal system made calculations easier for temple keepers tracking which fortunes were drawn most frequently.
-Yes, even 12th-century monks were data nerds.
+Yes, even 12th-century monks were careful observers.

 The chien tung (籤筒), or stick container, also evolved during this period.
 Earlier versions were simple bamboo tubes.
 Song Dynasty craftsmen created elaborate lacquered cylinders with precisely calibrated openings — wide enough for one stick to fall, narrow enough to prevent cheating.